aeliquen/Getting-and-Cleaning-Data-Course-Project/README.md

 The primary required course project deliverable is an R script called run_analysis.R that does the following:

-_1.Merges the training and the test sets to create one data set.
+1.)
+Merges the training and the test sets to create one data set.
-_2.Extracts only the measurements on the mean and standard deviation for each measurement.
+2.)
+Extracts only the measurements on the mean and standard deviation for each measurement.
-_3.Uses descriptive activity names to name the activities in the data set _4.Appropriately labels the data set with descriptive variable names.
+3.)
+Uses descriptive activity names to name the activities in the data set 4.)
+Appropriately labels the data set with descriptive variable names.
-_5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5.)
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Also part of this repository are the following:

-_TidyData.txt                                                 - final resulting tidy independent dataset _CodeBook.md                                                  - code book that describes the variables, the data, and any _transformations or work that you performed to clean up the data
+1) TidyData.txt                                                 - final resulting tidy independent dataset
+2) CodeBook.md                                                  - code book that describes the variables, the data, and any transformations or work that you performed to clean up the data
-_run_analysis.R                                               - R script that analyzes and cleans up the provided dataset _Human Activity Recognition Using Smartphones Data Set        - a copy of the dataset provided in the course project
+3) run_analysis.R                                               - R script that analyzes and cleans up the provided dataset
+4) Human Activity Recognition Using Smartphones Data Set        - a copy of the dataset provided in the course project

 Background of the Dataset: